When big news breaks in 2019, it first hits you not as a story or even as a headline, but as a hashtag.

 Some of our favourite tweets that still get us giggling are:

 Whilst this did show British humour at its best, it also demonstrated corporate thinking at its worst.
 Not only did BG’s timing fail, it also showed how little they understood about social media and the state of the nation.
-So if you’re in the middle of a storm on social, think before you jump in is the lesson here.
+So if you’re in the middle of a storm on social media, think before you jump in is the lesson here.

 But when it comes to your business, there are steps you can take to avoid bad blood.
 Everybody makes mistakes, and that goes for businesses too – we’ve all said and done things we regret from time to time, but how you handle it from there on out can make a big difference to any potential fallout.